Long John Nebel: UFOs

 Flying saucers were in the news regularly throughout the 1950s and 1960s and were a frequent topic on Nebel's show.
 Guests related to this subject included retired Marine Corps Major Donald Keyhoe, contactees George Adamski and George Van Tassel, artist Paulina Peavy, and skeptics like Arthur C. Clarke and Lester del Rey.
-Nebel discussed the so-called Shaver Mystery, the Flatwoods monster, the Nazca Lines, and many other uncommon subjects.
+Nebel discussed the so-called Shaver Mystery, the Flatwoods monster, the Nazca lines, and many other uncommon subjects.

 Nebel gave a forum to Otis T. Carr, an Oklahoman who claimed to have discovered the secret of flying saucer propulsion, by studying the works of Nikola Tesla.
 With some of his regular panelists, Nebel journeyed to Oklahoma City for the unveiling of Carr's saucer.
 (Carr was later convicted of fraud and jailed after he took several hundred thousand dollars from investors, and never produced his prototype.)

-Strange Occurrences
+Strange occurrences

 During a Thursday afternoon matinee at New York's Paramount Theatre, Nebel's friend, William Neff, a well-known conjuror, stepped into a spotlight in front of the curtain and began his performance.
-As Nebel watched it seemed to him that he could see light through Neff's body, as if he were turning into frosted glass.
+As Nebel watched, it seemed to him that he could see light through Neff's body, as if he were turning into frosted glass.
 Slowly, Neff became transparent, then disappeared completely, although his voice could still be heard.
 After a while, a faint outline like a very fine pencil sketch began to appear.
 A few minutes later, Neff gradually reappeared looking perfectly normal.
-The watching theatre audience assumed that the vanishing in front of there very eyes was a part of Neff's act.
+The watching theatre audience assumed that the vanishing in front of their very eyes was a part of Neff's act.

 As soon as the show was over, Nebel rushed backstage to ask Neff how he had done the vanishing trick.
 Neff seemed surprised at the question; he was not aware that he had "faded", but he admitted that the same thing had happened three years earlier at a theatre in Chicago.
 Nebel would later write this story in his book "The Way Out World" and could offer no explanation for it.